Boris-wei/starter-academic/content/post/在mac中使用latex，如何将数学字体设置为times风格？/index.md

 \usepackage{mathtime}
 ```

-at the beginning。However, when I tried to do so,  the computer couldn't compile, saying that package cannot find.
+at the beginning.
+However, when I tried to do so,  the computer couldn't compile, saying that package cannot find.
 I tried for a long time and find out the reason in the end.
 Therefore, I want to write something just in case I forget it.

 I use Macbook to write LaTeX, use Sublime Text as a code editor and use Skim as a pdf reader.
 If you want to know how to install and set LaTeX on mac, you can refer to [this](https://link.zhihu.com/?target=https%3A//www.jianshu.com/p/b1e3b029ded5).